New American Airlines Business Class Seats Debuting In 2025

 American Airlines eliminating “premium” first class

-With American Airlines introducing a new business class seat, the airline will also be eliminating its “premium” first class as of late 2024:
+With American Airlines introducing a new business class seat, the airline will also be eliminating its “premium” first class, most likely as of some point in 2025:

 • Three-cabin Airbus 321Ts currently used for premium transcontinental flights will be reconfigured into a standard domestic configuration, and will be replaced on these routes by other jets with flat beds (probably A321XLRs)